fpco/stackage-update/README.md

 ### Future enhancements

-* If desired, add support for GPG signature checking when cloning/pulling from the `all-caba-files` repository.
+* If desired, add support for GPG signature checking when cloning/pulling from the `all-cabal-files` repository.